coarchitech/hands-on-terraform/README.md

     terraform apply
 ```

-Note: You must be logged in azure portal using azure cli or azure pluging and being selected the subscriptio befor running the commands.
+Note: You must be logged in azure portal using azure cli or azure pluging and being selected the subscription before running the commands.